 “UW is ranked the fifth most sustainable college in the U.S.,” said Ratcliff, who is vice president and a project manager for UW Solar.
 “I’d like to make it number one or two.”

 Through his involvement in UW Solar, a student-run organization, Ratcliff has helped bring solar power to three residence halls on campus and has plans to increase the sustainability of even more campus buildings.
 Overall, UW Solar estimates they have saved the university from producing roughly 270 metric tons of carbon dioxide, equivalent to 30,372 gallons of gasoline, 625 barrels of oil, or 295,000 pounds of coal.

 When Ratcliff arrived on campus as a freshman, he wasn’t an expert on solar power.
-His involvement in UW Solar was serendipitous, thanks to a flyer he picked up at a career fair during his first quarter on campus.
+His involvement in UW Solar was serendipitous, thanks to a flyer he picked up at a science and engineering fair during his first quarter on campus.
 Since then, his passion for a more sustainable campus, and world, has continued to grow.

 “I think it’s the most beneficial thing that could have happened to me,” Ratcliff said about his involvement in UW Solar.
 “Climate change is the greatest threat to human security and health, and I have always wanted to pursue a career that allows me to mitigate or even reverse the effects.”

 Two evenings per week, Ratcliff joins other members of UW Solar to discuss current and future projects.
 With about 40 members, students are from various disciplines, from engineering to business to urban planning.
 Since forming in 2013, members have worked toward sustainable power production on campus in order to reduce the overall carbon footprint of the university.